The Best Keyboards for Mac!

 Features and Reviews

-If you're looking for a keyboard with advanced features that you can work on all day, look no further than the highly durable, German-designed Das Keyboard 4 Pro.
-A serious keyboard for serious users (ideal for writers and programmers), it's built to last while providing exceptional tactile feedback.
-And it's one of the few mechanical keyboards designed for Mac users.
+If you're looking for a keyboard with advanced features you can work on all day, look no further than the highly durable, German-made Das Keyboard 4 Pro.
+A serious keyboard for serious users (ideal for writers and programmers), it's built to last while offering exceptional tactile feedback.
+And it's one of the few mechanical keyboards designed specifically for Mac users.

 Its layout mimics Apple's Magic Keyboard, eliminating the need for custom drivers.
-There are dedicated macOS keys for all the usual functions and a sizable set of media controls in the upper right corner, including a large volume wheel.
-A built-in two-port USB 3.0 hub also lets you easily connect high-speed USB storage devices without having to hunt for ports on the back of your Mac.
+There are dedicated macOS keys for all the usual functions and a substantial set of media controls in the upper right corner, including a large volume wheel.
+A built-in two-port USB 3.0 hub also lets you easily connect high-speed USB storage devices without having to search for ports on the back of your Mac.

-As a mechanical keyboard, it features a level of tactile response that most low-profile keyboards can't match.
-And you can even choose between Cherry MX Brown switches, for a smoother, quieter feel, and Cherry MX Blue if you really love your keyboards.
-Either way, you can expect a clean, natural text feel with laser-engraved keycaps rated for over 50 million strokes.
+As a mechanical keyboard, it offers a level of tactile feedback that most low-profile keyboards can't match.
+And you can even choose between Cherry MX Brown switches, for a softer, quieter feel, and Cherry MX Blue if you really love your keyboards.
+In either case, you can expect a clean, natural typing experience with laser-etched keycaps rated for over 50 million keystrokes.

 The +